insin/rllmuk-really-ignore-users/README.md

 - Posts which quote an ignored user
 - Posts which @-mention an ignored user

+Topics created by ignored users will also be hidden.

 ### Ignoring users in specific topics

 The extension adds a new "Topic Ignore" control to user profile cards - hover over a user's name and click it to ignore them in the current topic only.